 1) Contact the town hall of your city

-The youth or international solidarity services of your town hall or of different municipalities are likely to grant a subsidy to people who wish to carry out their project such as going abroad.
+The youth or international solidarity services of your town hall or of different towns are likely to grant a grant to people who wish to carry out their project, such as that of going abroad.

 2) Contact your department

-Contact your county council.
+Contact your departmental council.
 He will surely be able to inform you about the aid and scholarships available depending on the project you wish to carry out.

-The DDJS (Departmental Directorate of Youth and Sports) or the DDCS (Departmental Directorate of Social Cohesion) which both grant aid.
+The DDJS (Departmental Directorate of Youth and Sports) or the DDCS (Departmental Directorate of Social Cohesion) which both grant, aids.

 4) Aid at the national level

-The Ministry of Youth and Active Solidarity has launched a “desire to act” program which supports and promotes the entrepreneurial capacity of young people aged 11 to 30.
+The Ministry of Youth and Active Solidarity has launched a program called “desire to act” which supports and promotes the entrepreneurial capacity of young people aged 11 to 30.
 They can provide you with technical, educational and financial assistance.

 Several other ministries such as culture, economy or foreign affairs also offer aid.

-The "desire to act" grant from the Ministry of Youth
+The “desire to act” scholarship from the Ministry of Youth

 5) Other types of aid